VideoNest/videonest-sdk/README.md

     - `'uploading'`: Actively uploading chunks (progress from 0% to 99%)
     - `'finalizing'`: Chunks uploaded, server processing (progress=100%)
     - `'failed'`: Upload encountered an error (progress=0)
+    - `'stalled'`: Upload has stalled and may need to be retried

   Example usage:
   ```javascript